RS1 Maps

 6.6.
 Map-specific information

-7. Add an external map
+7. Add an custom map

 7.1.
 Map servers (WMS, XYZ, etc.)